crealu/mern-boilerplate/README.md

 This project is a boilerplate for setting up a MERN full stack app.
 The app's folders and files are created using a single bash script.

 &nbsp;
+## Requirements
+Node v16.13.1 or later version.
+Node can be obtained from https://nodejs.org/en/

+&nbsp;
 ## Usage

 To use this project:
 1. Clone this repository
 2. Open the terminal and navigate to this directory
 3. Run `sh boilApp.sh`

 This will create the file structure of your full stack application, install dependencies for development and production, and fill files with a minimal amount of starter code.